 Leaving Australia you will need to pay around AU$150 for your test from a private lab, not the free government testing stations.
 The test results should be uploaded to your travel documents, e.g. an IATA Travel Pass.

-In Singapore their Ministry of Health has advised that Antigen rapid tests administered by “trained professionals” are now recognised as a valid pre-departure Covid-19 test since 11th November 11, for travellers entering Singapore from Category II and III countries.
+In Singapore their Ministry of Health has advised that Antigen rapid tests administered by “trained professionals” are now recognised as a valid pre-departure Covid-19 test since 11th November 2021, for travellers entering Singapore from Category II and III countries.
+Please check the latest requirement for your country of departure as the Omicron variant has caused many countries to tweak the requirements.
+An arrival PCR test in Singapore costs US$90.

 These countries include Australia, Brunei, Canada, the Philippines and the United States.
 Malaysia is set to be added as flights resume at the end on November.

 Malaysia requires a PCR test upon arrival.
-This will cost you around MYR250 and may be pre-booked.
+This will cost you between US$60 and US$90 for Malaysians and US$88 to US$112 for foreigners and may be pre-booked.

 Thailand has recently opened up to international travellers and removed some of the cumbersome entry requirements.
 However, subsequent anecdotal reports have surfaced, indicating a number of potential roadblocks for international visitors.
 These reports suggest that travellers who has been sitting near a fellow passenger whose arrival Covid test is positive, will be subject to 14-days quarantine at their own expense.